DimitriosKaratis/Operational-Research-Project/README.md

-# 📊 Operations Research Project (2025)
+# 📊 School Timetabling & Supply Chain Optimization problems

-This repository contains the **Operations Research project** for the course
+This repository contains the modeling and solution of optimization problems in **Operations Research**.
-**Επιχειρησιακή Έρευνα (Operations Research)**,
-Department of Electrical & Computer Engineering,
+The work was developed as part of the Operations Research course project at the Department of Electrical and Computer Engineering, **Aristotle University of Thessaloniki**.
-Aristotle University of Thessaloniki.

 ## 📌 Project Overview